 Note: If you are the victim of domestic violence, have been threatened with violence, or otherwise feel as if you or your family members are in danger, call 911 or your local police department.

 Protective orders, also called "orders of protection" or "restraining orders," are issued by judges and require a named individual to stay a certain distance away from the person filing for protection.
-Typically these are temporary, but may be extended or even made permanent in some situations.
+Typically, these are temporary, but may be extended or even made permanent in some situations.
 Protective orders are issued in instances of abuse, threats, stalking, or other situations that cause someone to fear for their safety.
 Usually, these are issued in relation to domestic violence cases.

 In Tennessee, protective orders remain effective for one year, but may be modified as the court sees fit.
 Tennessee courts allow victims of abuse by present or former adult family or household members to apply for protective orders.
-If you are concerned that your abuser may be armed or has threatened you with gun violence, you may ask the judge to write a provision into the order that he/she may not buy or possess a gun for the duration of the protective order.
+If you are concerned that your abuser may be armed or has threatened you with gun violence, you may ask the judge to write a provision into the order that they may not buy or possess a gun for the duration of the protective order.

 Learn more about Tennessee's protective order laws in the following section.
 See FindLaw's Domestic Violence section for additional articles and resources.